-3. I Never Had The Opportunity to go to Sick Call
+5. I Never Had The Opportunity to Go On Sick Call

-Due to the nature of our service, many of us failed to seek care for an injury or illness for one or more conditions due to the stigma of not being able to carry out our duties or being seen as weak and fear of reprisal; this kept many of us from seeking care for conditions we still suffer from today.
-Although this is true for many of us, the sooner you get over it, you concentrate on gathering evidence to prove your claim.
-Writing a statement for each condition is s must, so is seeking care for a diagnosis and treatment to establish continuity of care.
+Due to the stigma of not being able to carry out our duties or being seen as weak and fear of reprisal kept many of us from seeking care for conditions we still suffer from today.
+Although this is true for many of us, the sooner you get over it, you can concentrate on gathering evidence to prove your claim.
+Writing a statement for each condition is a must, and so is seeking care for a diagnosis and treatment to establish continuity of care.
 This process can take 6 to 12 months and is based on appointment availability, even longer for specialty clinic appointments.
 Be careful not to fall asleep here; you have the most work to do.

-You need to get familiar with your disabilities, you are already behind on your claim.
+You need to get familiar with your disabilities; if not, you are already behind on your claim.
 Not investigating your VA disability limits your ability to discuss possible causes or potential secondary conditions with your PCP and your VA disability advocate, costing you to lose potential compensation and secondary connections; no one knows you better than you.

-5. Don't Count Your Chickens Before They Hatch - There's no appropriate or right answer to the following question, and whoever tells you differently is being disingenuous: you should be prepared to wait 6-18 months for a decision; if your claim needs to be appealed, expect another 7-18 months for a decision.
-If you're counting on the speedy processing of your claim to avoid a financial situation, be patient don't set yourself up with expectations for things out of your control; this l will cause you unnecessary stress.
+How long will my claim take?
+There's no correct answer to the following question; whoever tells you differently is being disingenuous: you should be prepared to wait 6-18 months minimum for a decision; if your claim needs to be appealed, expect an additional 7-18 months for a decision.
+If you're counting on the speedy processing of your claim to avoid a financial situation, be patient; don't set yourself up with expectations for things out of your control; this will cause you unnecessary stress.
 Neither the VA nor your advocate can predict this information, so it's best to be patient.